Clay Bodies Pottery, LLC

-The pottery was founded in 2002 when we
+The pottery was founded in 2002 when four

-formed the LLC and rented an unfinished space in Branford,
+potters formed the company and rented an unfinished space in Branford,

 CT.
 After several months of re-wiring and putting in new